 Condensate/flash steam (two-phase flow) discharging from a non-modulating steam system process can be recovered in a flash steam system or high-pressure condensate return system.
 Non-modulating steam condition means there is no control valve modulating steam flow to the process.
 If there is a control valve, the steam control valve always maintains a steam pressure to the process above the pressure in the condensate recovery system.
 A non-modulating process steam system provides a constant steam pressure to the process, thus providing a constant pressure differential across the steam traps or condensate discharge control valve.
 (Figure 1 below on this page)

-To get this article, please fill the form then check your email.
+To get this article, please fill the form on the right.

 The two-phase flow (flash/condensate) from the process discharge can be directed to the pressurized flash tank for separation.
 The flash/condensate separation process separates the flash steam and condensate, leaving no entrainment of condensate into the flash steam.
 The flash steam can then be delivered to a lower-pressure steam line.
 This method is referred to as a cascading flash steam system.
 In a high-pressure condensate return system, the percentage of flash steam is greatly reduced by the high pressure in the condensate return line, and typically the flash steam is used for the deaerator steam consumption.

 Examples of Non-Modulating Steam Processes:

 The steam systems don’t have a modulating steam control valve for the process, or if there is a control valve, the steam control valve always maintains a steam pressure to the process above the pressure in the condensate recovery system.
 There is always a higher steam pressure to the process than the condensate return line, which will provide a constant pressure differential across the steam traps or condensate control valve.
 (Figure 2)